How To Become An Insurance Agent In Arizona

 Check out our Insurance Exam Guide.
 It's extremely in-depth, and will hopefully help you pass the first time.

 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn't the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

 Note: StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
 The exams are difficult enough on their own without confusing information from one line to another.

 The state of Arizona requires that all insurance license applicants provide fingerprints prior to licensing.
 Giving your fingerprints will initiate a background check.
 If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
-For more information on this topic, call the Arizona Department of Insurance at 602-364-4457 or email the License Department.
+Call the Arizona Department of Insurance at (602) 364-4457 or email the License Department for more information.
 There is a $20 fee for fingerprinting services if you have your them taken with Prometric.

 We recommend that you have your fingerprints taken with Prometric on the same day as you take your first exam.
 When you are finished with the fingerprinting appointment, you will receive a fingerprint card.
 Do not lose your fingerprint card, as you will need to mail it in in a later step!